 The peaceful side of the Vosges did not hide the fact that the peoples, especially France and Germany, were fighting against each other in numerous combats.
-The castles in ruin that can be seen are proof of this, as are the battlefields of Hartmannswillerkopf (Vieil-Armand), the Belfort fortifications, and the famous “Maginot Line” in northern Vosges.
+The ruined castles that can be seen are proof of this, as are the battlefields of Hartmannswillerkopf (Vieil-Armand), the Belfort fortifications, and the famous “Maginot Line” in the northern Vosges.

 When you are hiking in the Vosges mountains, handheld GPS units can become very handy and decrease the chances of getting lost.
 Globosurfer.com will give you a comprehensive guide on how to choose a hiking GPS.

 The Fermes-Auberges and the local gastronomy

 When you’re tired and worn out from walking to the top of the Vosges mountains, an authentic traditional farm meal in one of the many farmhouses in the Vosges is just what you need.
 This “marcaire” meal is typical in the Vosges and features pie as a first course and roïgabrageldi (potatoes with smoked pork shoulder) as a main.
 This is of course followed by Munster cheese and a delicious blueberry tart (in summer).